model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 ### Risks

-- Allowing per-harness stubs complicates the architecture of Kani, as (according to the current design) it requires `kani-driver` to call `kani-compiler` multiple times.
-If stubs were uniformly applied, then we could get away with a single call to `kani-compiler`.
 - Users can always write stubs that do not correctly correspond to program behavior, and so a successful verification does not actually mean the program is bug-free.
 This is similar to other specification bugs.